 Javier painted the tomato yellow, leaving only one spot of the ripe-red tomato and the medistem on top untouched.
 He admitted to spending hours at the supermarket picking out four kilos of tomatoes, then go home to choose the right tomato with the perfect stem.
 “The picture is very simple, but every detail to it is vital,” he tells me.

 The Spanglish name of the gallery alludes to the two languages he speaks: Spanish and English.
 (He also of course speaks French.)
 A Spaniard who, I surmise, traces his ancestral origins to the Basque country, he was actually born in Paris, studied at the International Center of Photography in New York, has lived in Tokyo and Amsterdam, and now owns and runs Yellow Tomate in Madrid where he lives.

 To Javier, Yellow Tomate (tomate is the Spanish word for tomato) represents ideas.
 “Lately photography has fallen into categories.
 I want to change that.
 I try to not limit myself to one category,” he says.
-In fact his works range from Samurai photographs in Fukushima through still-lifes and everday themes to fantastic landscapes.
+In fact, his works range from Samurai photographs in Fukushima through still-lifes and everyday themes to fantastic landscapes.

 No wonder Javier’s photography appeals to a wide range of people.
 If you look closely, each photography is very clean and appears complete.
 Javier believes that the ideas portrayed in an image can spread internationally because images aren’t hemmed in by language barriers.

 He points to a picture.
 “How do you think I did this one?”
 The image is of a girl behind a cup.
 Her torso is normal but her waist is pinched to look very small.
 Her face is powdered to look like an antique doll.
 This time I knew Photoshop was not the answer.